 Table of Contents

-Cleaning the espresso machine from the inside is also called as descaling.
+Cleaning the espresso maker from the inside is also called as descaling.

-Descaling coffee machine aims to remove the lime scale deposits that build up on the espresso machine, particularly on the parts where the water flows.
+Descaling coffee machine aims to remove the lime scale deposits that build up on the espresso machines, particularly on the parts where the water flows.

 Lime scale is the chalky, stony, off-white residue left behind by hard water on the metallic parts of water-operated machinery.

 Mineral water and filtered water, which contains higher concentration of dissolved minerals like calcium and magnesium, are some samples of hard water.

 When the lime scale builds up and hardens, this slows down the efficiency of your heating element.